scaljeri/javascript-dependency-injection-deprecated/README.md

 ## Javascript Dependency Injection library written in ES2015

+NOTE: This package will soon be renamed to **di-xxl**

 You can find a demo, documentation and a code coverage report [here](http://scaljeri.github.io/javascript-dependency-injection/)

- This dependency injection (**DI**) library makes classes accessible by a contract.
+ **DI-XXL** is a dependency injection library which makes classes accessible by a contract.
 Instances are created when requested and dependencies are injected, facilitating lazy initialization and loose coupling between classes --> maintainable and testable code!!!!

 ### The Basics

 **DI** is an extremely versatile library; it provides many ways to implement dependency injection.

 #### Example 1